Optimization of Hopf bifurcation points: Applications

 Here, $a=-0.12,\,b=0.011,\,c_1=0.15,\,c_2=0.05,\,c_3=0.55$ are given parameters which may be adjusted to model different type of cells~\cite[Sec.~2.4.1]{sundnes2007computing}.
 This formulation yields a normalized action potential with a zero resting potential and a peak around $0.9$.
 Note that a reparametrization of the model can be done to match physiological data~\cite[Sec.~2.4.1]{sundnes2007computing}.

 In this example, we select the parameter $c_1$ as the bifurcation parameter of the model, fix the remaining parameters except $c_2$, and remark that the system transitions to a time-dependent periodic solution to \cref{eq_FN} through a Hopf bifurcation, located at a critical value of the parameter $c_1$.
 Then, we solve the Griewank--Reddien system~\cref{eq_ext_MS} and obtain a Hopf bifurcation at the critical bifurcation parameter $c_1=0.05$, associated with the steady-state $(v,w)=(0,0)$.
-Moreover, using linear stability analysis, we find that this state is associated with a pair of imaginary eigenvalues of $\pm i\mu$, where $\mu\approx 2.23\times 10^{-2}$, corresponding to a period of oscillations of $T=2\pi/\mu\approx 277$ ms, and eigenfunction $\phi=v_h+iw_h$.
+Moreover, using linear stability analysis, we find that this state is associated with a pair of imaginary eigenvalues of $\pm i\mu$, where $\mu\approx 2.23\times 10^{-2}$, corresponding to a period of oscillations of $T=2\pi/\mu\approx 277$ ms, and eigenvector $\phi=v_h+iw_h$.

-We aim to find the value of the cell parameter $c_2$ such that the action potential duration reflects the action potential duration of a cardiac cell of approx.~$T^\star=400$ ms~\cite{boron2016medical, qu2012mechanisms}; i.e., $\mu^\star=1.57\times 10^{-2}$.
-We formulate this as the following PDE-constrained optimization problem:
+We aim to find the value of the cell parameter $c_2$ such that the action potential duration reflects the action potential duration of a cardiac cell of approximately $T^\star=400$ ms~\cite{boron2016medical, qu2012mechanisms}; i.e., $\mu^\star=1.57\times 10^{-2}$.
+We formulate this as the following optimization problem:

 which we solve with the algorithm presented in \cref{sec_opt}, implemented in the Firedrake finite element software~\cite{rathgeber2016firedrake} using the dolfin-adjoint library~\cite{farrell2013automated}.
 Using a trust-region algorithm implemented in ROL, we are able to minimize the functional $\mathcal{J}$ in \cref{eq_MS_FN} to machine precision in 7 iterations, and obtain an optimized value of $c_2\approx 0.026$.
 This yields a Hopf bifurcation at $c_1\approx 0.05$ with an associated steady-state of $(v,w)=(0,0)$.
 We then perform a linear stability analysis to verify that this solution possesses an pair of purely imaginary eigenvalues $\pm i\mu$, with $\mu \approx 1.57\times 10^{-2}$, i.e.~an oscillation period of $T=400$ ms as desired.